manuelkasper/kxusbc2/hardware/README.md

 The design around the BQ25792 with its inductor and capacitors follows the guidelines given in the datasheet, and takes the EVM design as a basis.
 However, due to space constraints and the oblong shape, some compromises in the PCB layout had to be made: the BQ25792 has been rotated 180° relative to the reference design, making the switching nodes slightly longer and closer to other traces.
 Care was taken to keep them isolated from other traces by intermediate ground plane layers.

-The goal was to design the board such that it could be produced and assembled by low-cost services like JLCPCB (“Economic PCBA”).
-Only very few components are on the bottom side, and are big enough to be hand-soldered.
-Traces, via holes etc. are fairly large to avoid precision PCB costs.

 ## Side panel